-During the financial year under report, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, standards etc. as mentioned above except for the following:-
+During the financial year under report, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, standards etc. as mentioned above except for the following: -

-- 1. Delay in compliance with Regulation 30(6)(ii) of the SEBI (LODR) Regulations, 2015 - 2.
-The Company is in the process of filing Form IEPF 1A under the IEPF (Accounting, Audit, Transfer and Refund) Rules, 2016 of the Companies Act, 2013
+- 1. Delay in submission of statement detailing the redressal of investor grievances under Regulation 13(3) of the SEBI (LODR) Regulations, 2015 by 2 days; - 2.
+The Company is in the process of filing Form IEPF 1A under the IEPF (Accounting, Audit, Transfer and Refund) Rules, 2016 of the Companies Act, 2013.

-Further Company was unable to file form IEPF-5 within the stipulated time due to technical issues faced on the IEPF portal.
+Further Company was unable to file IEPF-5 -Verification Report within the stipulated time due to technical issues faced on the IEPF/MCA portal.